seanox/pdf-service/manual/Introduction.md

 ### Markup

-The template is a pure (X)HTML document with CSS support and meta tags and placeholder for the generator.
+The template is a pure (X)HTML document with CSS support and meta-tags and placeholder for the generator.

 ```html